ikod/nbuff/README.md

 The main goal to have Buffer is to **minimize data movement when receiving or sending data from/to network**.

-Buffer support (in most cases) zero-copy append, split, slice, popFront and popBack, as long as some useful range primitives - find, indexOf, etc.
+Buffer supports zero-copy (in most cases) append, split, slice, popFront and popBack, as long as some useful range primitives - find, indexOf, etc.

-It allow transform safely data received from network without unneccesary data copy.
+It allows safe transformation of data received from network without unneccesary data copy.
 For example you can easily split received HTTP response on `headers` Buffer and `body` Buffer, then apply any transformations oh headers and body.

 Here is some examples.